Raku/intellij-ide-plugin/docs/debug-protocol.md

 ### Is Execution Suspended Request (3)

+Sent by the client to ask the MoarVM instance if execution is currently suspended.

     {
         "type": 3,
         "id": $id
     }

-Sent by the client to ask the MoarVM instance if execution is currently suspended.

 ### Is Execution Suspended Response (4)

+Response from the MoarVM instance, with the `suspended` key set to `true` if execution is currently suspended and `false` otherwise.

     {
         "type": 4,